ysfchn/dymo-bluetooth/README.md

     binary            binary            binary            binary               hex
 ```

-Since the format is in little endian, the first left-top pixel (X = 0, Y = 0) is inserted in the last byte of 4 bytes, and the biggest bit in that byte set.
+So, the first left-top pixel (X = 0, Y = 0) is inserted in the least significant byte, and the biggest bit in that set.

 ```
 0 0 0 0 0 0 0 0   0 0 0 0 0 0 0 0   0 0 0 0 0 0 0 0   1 0 0 0 0 0 0 0  ->  00 00 00 80  -> 1 pixel in [x = 0, y = 0]